freiburg-ai/freiburg-ai.github.io/README.md

 <br>
 (Please, tell us if you are interested in presenting your work in nextgen_ai, episode 2.)
 <br>
 The short talks are 5-10 minutes long, and the intention is to introduce your work in an understandable way to those outside your immediate field.
 We encourage you to focus on the high-level approach you use so other researchers could get inspired by it regardless of the downstream applications.
-Remember that these flash talks are an excellent opportunity to start some collaborations outside your lab!
+Remember that these short talks are an excellent opportunity to start some collaborations outside your lab!

 #### Schedule: